Wheeled Robot Overview

 - Uphill (loading dock ramp) 5A

 Softer tires will typically grip better increasing friction.
 However, softer tires will also squish down more easily and at some point they won't be able to support the weight of the robot.
 Our 10in.
 Pneumatic tires are the heaviest duty standard option.
 They have steel rims and steel shafts but since they are bigger in diameter, the motors need to be geared down so you will have the power to turn.
 For extreme duty robots we have 13 inch tiller tires (see our snowplow robot) however they are not a standard option due to their size and weight.
 If you would like to put these tires on an ATR please fill out our custom robot request form.
-For smaller robots we have 6 inch foam wheels.
-They are also mounted to steel rims and steel shafts.
 We also offer 4 inch Omni wheels which will eliminate the skidding torque issues with a pivot turn since they roll sideways.
 The downside is that they are only 4 inches in diameter and are not good on side slopes or in outdoor or dirty environments.
 Another option is our mecanum wheels, which are comprised of a series of rollers mounted so that their axis of rotation is 45 to the axis of the main wheel.
 These wheels allow your robot to drive forward and backward as well as vector side to side.

 Most of our ATR kits use a single axle that is supported with a bearing, then coupled to the gear motors.
 See mechanical descriptions below.
 The DB ATRs use a shaft that is supported with two bearings, then chain driven.
 Using this method removes all the dead load from weight off the motors.

 Another factor to consider is how the robot is going to be used with regards to duty cycle.
-If the robot is just going to be used for fun and controlled with a RC controller is a lot different than industrial use where the motors are run 100% duty cycle and autonomously.
+A robot controlled by an RC controller for fun is far different from one that used for industrial applications.
+In industrial settings, our robots motors are run 100% and often autonomously.
 If running autonomously, stalling conditions must be taken into consideration.
 If a motor is held in a stall condition for too long the motors will burn up.
 If you are running a heavy duty cycle you will want the robot to be on the lighter side of its limits and use higher torque motors so they will not overheat and wear out prematurely.